Torben Bjørn Larsen

 Torben Bjørn Larsen (12 January 1944 – 21 May 2015) was a Danish economist and lepidopterist who studied butterflies particularly in Asia and Africa.
 He wrote books on the butterflies of west Africa, the Middle East and numerous papers, including descriptions of many new taxa.
 Based on his travels on work and studies of butterflies he also published a book on his adventures.

 Life and work

 Larsen was born in Copenhagen, Denmark but his early days were spent in Greece where he became interested in butterflies.
 He grew up with his grandmother in Copenhagen briefly and then moved to live in India from 1951.
 His father worked for the UNICEF and he was sent in 1954 to a Danish mission school in Kotagiri in the Nilgiris in southern India.
-In 1958 he went to Denmark to continue studies and received a masters degree in economics from the University of Copenhagen in 1970.
+In 1958 he went to Denmark to continue studies and received a master's degree in economics from the University of Copenhagen in 1970.
 He married Kiki in 1971 (died 1989) and worked as a social demographer in the area of family planning with the International Planned Parenthood Federation in Beirut for a while during which time he published the Butterflies of Lebanon (1974).